Skip to content

 burn(timeout_duration: float = 5.0) -> bool

-:param float timeout_duration: The max amount of time to keep the burnwire on for.
+The maximum amount of time to keep the burnwire on.

 busio